atrokos/neuro_networks/README.md

-# neuro_networks
+# Generating brain-like networks with distance-dependent connection probability
-Final project for NAIL087.
+Final project for the NAIL087 lecture at Charles University.